 For this purpose, Section~\ref{sec:experiments} showcases a series of numerical experiments which demonstrate the practicability as well as efficiency of the CB\textsuperscript{2}O algorithm, whose implementation is formalized in Section~\ref{sec:numerics_alg}.
 In Section~\ref{sec:numerics_COPT}, we consider the special instance of classical constrained global optimization in lower-dimensional settings, where we conduct an extensive experimental study of the influence of the various hyperparameters of our method on its performance.
 Section~\ref{sec:numerics_SRL} is concerned with a sparse representation learning task.
 We use this experiment to demonstrate the applicability of the CB\textsuperscript{2}O method in high-dimensional modern applications with real data.
 For a further machine learning example in the setting of (clustered) federated learning, we refer to the recent paper \cite{trillos2024attack}, where CB\textsuperscript{2}O is used to implement a defense mechanism against backdoor adversarial attacks.
 We wrap up the paper in Section~\ref{sec:conclusions}.

-For the sake of reproducible research we provide the code implementing the CB\textsuperscript{2}O algorithm analyzed in this work and used to run the numerical experiments in Section~\ref{sec:experiments} in the GitHub repository \url{https://github.com/SixuLi/CB2O}.
+For the sake of reproducible research, we provide the code implementing the CB\textsuperscript{2}O algorithm introduced in this work and used to run the numerical experiments in Section~\ref{sec:experiments} in the GitHub repository \url{https://github.com/SixuLi/CB2O}.